IlyaGrebnov/esa-matchfinder/README.md

 The esa-matchfinder released under the [Apache License Version 2.0](LICENSE "Apache license") and is considered suitable for production use.
 However, no warranty or fitness for a particular purpose is expressed or implied.

 ## Changes
+* November 30, 2023 (1.1.0)
+  * New API to find matches within specified sliding window.
 * June 19, 2022 (1.0.1)
   * Improved cache coherence for ARMv8 architecture.
 * June 12, 2022 (1.0.0)